jckwind11/jckwind11.github.io/README.md

 # CordiaWebsite
-the static page of cordia lol
+the static page of cordia